RuubW/samsung-smart-tv/README.md

 ## Quirks

-- This application cuts some corners in security by disabling SSL peer verification.
-Be aware of this before deploying in a production environment.
+- On development environments this application cuts some corners in security by disabling SSL peer verification.
+Be aware that for this application to run in a production environment it needs a valid certificate.
 - For unclear reasons occasionally a command will be sent but not executed by the TV.
-- Individual apps can disable the remote functionality resulting in a "ms.remote.touchDisable" error
+- Individual TV apps can disable the remote functionality resulting in a "ms.remote.touchDisable" error

 ## Disclaimer